 No evidence was submitted that predominantly the portfolio, which comprised solely/predominantly of structured notes, constituted listed structured notes in respect of the Complainant.
-The fact sheets in respect of the structured notes forming part of the Complainant's portfolio, actually indicated that the products in question were not listed on an exchange.
+The fact sheets sourced by the OAFS of structured notes forming part of the Complainant's portfolio, actually indicated that the products in question were not listed on an exchange.
+On its part, the Service Provider did not prove either that the portfolio of the Complainant was 'predominantly invested in regulated markets' on an ongoing basis.

-74 Investment Guidelines attached to the affidavit of Stewart Davies.
+&lt;sup>59 Investment Guidelines attached to the affidavit of Stewart Davies.

-75 Such as UCITS schemes - the Undertakings for Collective Investments in Transferable Securities (UCITS) Directive (Directive 2009/65/EC as updated).
+&lt;sup>60 Such as UCITS schemes - the Undertakings for Collective Investments in Transferable Securities (UCITS) Directive (Directive 2009/65/EC as updated).
 The Markets in Financial Instruments Directive (MiFID) (Directive 2004/39/EC as repealed by Directive 2014/65/EU) also includes a definition as to what constitutes a 'regulated market'.